RQ

 Costs & Budgeting6 min read1 April 2026

-How much does a conservatory cost in 2026?
-Compare uPVC, aluminium, and timber conservatories with modern alternatives like orangeries and solid-roof extensions — and find out which adds real value.
+Compare uPVC, aluminium, and timber conservatories with orangeries and solid-roof extensions.
+Costs, pros, cons, and which adds real value.

 Conservatories were the UK's go-to home extension for decades.
 At their peak in the early 2000s, over 200,000 were installed each year.
 But the market has shifted dramatically - today, homeowners are increasingly choosing proper extensions, orangeries, or solid-roof upgrades over traditional glazed conservatories.
 Here's why, and whether a conservatory still makes sense for your home.